Madrid–Asturias high-speed rail line: Features

 This line is constructed for trains running at up to 350 km/h.
 ERTMS type II signaling and ASFA digital diversion clearance of 220 km/h and a reduction of over 70 km (28%) compared to the general layout of the Northern or Imperial Line, due to the tunnels of San Pedro and Guadarrama through Sierra de Guadarrama, 9 and 28.4 km respectively.
 The Guadarrama tunnel, is the longest railway tunnel in Spain and the fifth longest railway tunnel in the world and trains can travel through the tunnel at a maximum speed of 310 km/h.

 In the section between Valladolid and León the route comprises 78.7 km of double track and two single-track sections totalling 84 km.
 Gauge changers are installed at Chamartin Valdestillas, Valladolid, León and Villamuriel south of Palencia and this has reduced travel times on all routes between Madrid and Spain's north-northwest.

-The 20.2 km section between León and La Robla remains in conventional Iberian gauge line for a maximum speed of 160 km/h, that is due to be modernized to high-speed standards along with an additional standard gauge track by end 2024.
+The 20.2 km section between León and La Robla remains in conventional Iberian gauge line for a maximum speed of 160 km/h, that was initially due to be modernized to high-speed standards along with an additional standard gauge track by end 2024.
+However, as of December 2025 this section remains in coventional standards due to various delays in planning.

 The 49.7 km section between La Robla and Pola de Lena is a double electrified track for maximum speeds of 275 km/h.
 80% of this section consists of tunnels of a total length of 40 km, including the 25 km long Pajares Base Tunnel, the seventh longest railway tunnel in Europe that runs under a very mountainous area between the Province of León and the Principality of Asturias.

 The line further connects the cities of Oviedo and Gijón in the Spanish region of Asturias via conventional line to the high-speed network.

 The line is connected with the following other HSR (High-speed rail) lines: